sarbamon/calculator/README.md

 # calculator
-i made this calculator project for practice
+i made this calculator project for practice purposes. hehe